Kathi Kantha Rao: Reception

 The film received positive reviews.
 NDTV gave a good review for the film and said the film can be watched only for sheer entertainment value.
-Jeevi from Idlebrain gave the film 3.0 of 5 rating and commented that the film was an EVV brand comedy flick.
-A reviewer from Indiaglitz gave a very positive review of the film and said that it was a 'paisa vasool' for comedy lovers.
-Radhika Rajamani from sify gave the film 2 stars out of 5 and said that the film was an average time-pass entertainer.
+Jeevi from Idlebrain.com gave the film 3.0 of 5 rating and commented that the film was an EVV brand comedy flick.
+Radhika Rajamani from Rediff.com gave the film 2 stars out of 5 and said that the film was an average time-pass entertainer.
 The film fared very well at the box office and was declared a hit in the year 2010.